dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 One line jumped out at me: "Limited working memory".
 This is a fancy way of saying that someone with ADHD may not be able to keep as many thoughts at the top of their mind without forgetting something or having the details scrambled.
-This is why many people with ADHD depend on note-taking or scheduling apps to manage their lives; it's just really hard to keep things straight.
+This is why many people with ADHD depend on note-taking or scheduling apps to manage their lives; it's just that hard to keep things in order.
 As a developer, this is also why I make architecture and flow diagrams and keep a strict list of tasks in whatever task-tracking systems I use.
 I **need** those visual reminders to stay on track.
-I flipped back to the "common sense" advice I wrote earlier and realized those weren't optional steps in my coding interview process; they're essential.
+I flipped back to the "common sense" advice I wrote about earlier and realized those weren't optional steps in my coding interview process; they're essential.

 But how have I made it this far in interviews for all these years?
 Memorization.
 It's the same reason I was a straight-A student in high school and barely dragged my way through college.
 You can easily prep for high school exams by cramming enough data into your head to get you through the test,